 Some may prefer one over the other.
 On the off chance that you’re not exactly sure what the difference is, at that point read on.

 Unless you’re from the planet Mars, you already know how drip coffee is made.
 So let me start by talking about an Americano.

 The Americano is essentially an espresso shot diluted with water.
-The drink can be prepared in two different ways that will alter the look of the drink:
+There are two different ways to prepare this drink that can alter its look:

 - Hot water first, then espresso on top.
 This brewing method will keep the crema intact on top of the beverage